Help your child stay focused and hit long-term goals in sports, academics …. any area of life!

 Ask them to work for five more minutes and then take a break.

-Three Benefits to the Five-Minute Extention:
+Three Benefits to the Five-Minute Extension:

 #1 – You may actually figure out what’s causing the frustration, and more deeply engage with the activity at hand.